Nelly Sfeir Gonzalez: Encounter with Che Guevara's Sleeper Spy in Bolivia

 In January 1965, Nelly Sfeir Gonzalez read a classified note placed in a La Paz newspaper by Laura Gutierrez Bauer, a German-Argentine residing in Bolivia, offering private German lessons.
 Sfeir-Gonzalez hired Senorita Gutierrez Bauer for language classes for her two oldest sons.
 The instruction was given at the Gonzalez home in Calacoto, a southern residential district of the City of La Paz.
 Mrs. Gonzalez thought that Miss Gutierrez Bauer was a highly skilled teacher, who had the latest in miniature tape recording equipment.
 After each teaching session, she would politely request the use of the Gonzalez telephone to make a number of phone calls.
 So impressed was Sfeir- Gonzalez with Miss Gutierrez Bauer, and fearing that she might lose interest in teaching German to the Gonzalez children because of Miss Gutierrez Bauer's long commute from the city center to the southern district, Sfeir-Gonzalez recommended Miss Gutierrez Bauer to a neighbor who also had school-aged children, Colonel Edward Fox, the US Air Force attache in Bolivia.
 After more than one year of giving German classes to the Gonzalez children, Miss Gutierrez Bauer notified Sfeir-Gonzalez that she would not be able to continue with the language instruction as she was about to embark on an extended trip to the Bolivian country side to research Bolivian folk music.
 Only in September 1967 did Sfeir-Gonzalez learn that Miss Gutierrez Bauer was "Tania," a sleeper spy of the Che Guevara urban intelligence network in La Paz during Che's Bolivian Campaign.
 Tania was her nome de guerre.
 Her real name was Tamara Bunke.
 She died of gunfire on August 31, 1967 in an ambush as her guerrilla column attempted to ford a tributary of the Rio Grande river in eastern Bolivia.
 Subsequently, it was revealed that Colonel Edward Fox was the top CIA agent in Bolivia during the 1960s.

 Premio Ing.
 Walter Gonzalez a la Excelencia Academica

 In 1994, in honor of her deceased husband, Nelly Sfeir Gonzalez established the Premio Ing.
 Walter Gonzalez a la Excelencia Académica for the top civil engineering student in the graduating class at the Universidad Mayor de San Andres.
 The prize has been awarded continuously for more than 25 years.
 It consists of a diploma, a medal of honor, and a monetary payment.

+Support for the Harvard Catholic Center

+Nelly Sfeir Gonzalez has supported the Harvard Catholic Center by being one of the principal donors for the beautification of the Chapel of Women Doctor of the Church at St. Paul Church (Cambridge, Massachusetts).
+In particular, she sponsored the writing of the icon of St. Teresa of Avila, which she gifted to the Chapel in honor of her grandchildren and Harvard College undergraduate students Xavier Gonzalez, class of 2018, and Natasha Gonzalez, class of 2020.